-By continuing to read this article, you agree to double check with the authorities or other concerned entities for the latest updates.
+By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 The City of Silay’s love for history and beauty can be traced back to the roots of a tree, the Kansilay, from which it owes its name.
 Legend has it that the first Kansilay tree grew over the grave of a beautiful maiden who lived during the days of the rajahs and datus, way before the Spaniards arrived.